Julian/awesome-bugs/README.rst

 crashed because it had the wrong value for an important constant used to fly it -- a terrible and critical bug, but not one for the list above.

+The bias is also towards technical detail, so bug reports over storytelling.
+If there are both available for a particular bug, definitely include the bug report and diagnosis.

 But any bug so interesting it's questionable for inclusion is woth considering.